-The PEN International Publishers Circle is a group comprising publishers of the world who support our promoting freedom of expression, literature and intellectual collaboration among publishers, writers and translators worldwide.
+The PEN International Publishers Circle is a group comprising publishers who support the promotion of free expression, literature and intellectual collaboration among publishers, writers and translators worldwide.
 Its members, like those of the Writers Circle, believe that literature and freedom of expression are at the heart of a strong, vibrant society.

-Along with human-rights work, PEN International is renowned for its commitment in promoting writing and a love of reading through learning and outreach programmes, supporting access to literature through publishing and distribution and fostering literature through international festivals, events and publications.
+PEN International is renowned for its commitment to promoting writing and a love of reading through learning and outreach programmes; fostering linguistic diversity; supporting access to literature through publishing initiatives; literature events in collaboration with its Centres, international festivals and book fairs.

 ‘PEN’s efforts to promote free speech and protect free thinkers around the world are more than an honourable cause.
 It is an essential one, and putting our weight as a global publishing company behind those efforts is a natural extension of our commitment to our authors, and one that was long overdue.’

 Arnaud Nourry, CEO, Hachette Livre

 ‘The right to freedom of expression, which we take for granted in the literary cultures in which most publishers work, remains in jeopardy in many countries that have both a literary heritage and a vibrant creative culture.
 Publishers, and writers, must play their part in extending that freedom where we can.’

 ‘As long-time supporters of and participants in the activities of the PEN American Center we are privileged to be given the opportunity to extend our relationship on a global level with PEN International through our commitment to the PEN International Publishers Circle.
 With PEN, and with and our fellow publishers, we will offer ever-greater affirmation and urgency for our authors’ freedom of expression worldwide.’

 Dar El Shorouk